 Nevus of Ota

 Café-au-lait spots (French for “coffee with milk”)

 Vascular birthmarks (from blood vessels)

 If necessary, hemangiomas can be treated in different ways, each of which carries its own risks.
-Corticosteroid medication can be injected or taken orally.
-Risks associated with corticosteroid medication include high blood pressure, high blood sugar, poor growth, or cataracts.
-Certain hemangiomas can also be treated with lasers to stop them from growing and facilitate resolution.
-Rare risks associated with that treatment include ulceration and scarring.
-Additionally both topical and oral beta blocker medication has been used for the treatment of these hemangiomas, but these medications also carry their own risks that should be carefully discussed with your dermatologist.
+Corticosteroid medication can be injected or taken orally (by mouth).
+Risks of corticosteroid medication include high blood pressure, high blood sugar, poor growth, or cataracts.
+Certain hemangiomas can also be treated with lasers to stop them from growing, and heal them.
+Rare risks associated with laser treatment include ulceration and scarring.
+In addition, both topical and oral beta blocker medication has been used to treat hemangiomas, but these medications also carry their own risks that should be carefully discussed with your dermatologist.
 In rare cases, a hemangioma can be removed with surgery.